 How to Get Involved

-The State of Florida Governor’s Challenge to Prevent Suicides Among Service Members, Veterans, and their Families initiative is the result of a collaborative effort throughout the state of Florida of community-based organizations, state and local agencies, academic institutions and many others who work together to reduce suicides in Florida.
-Reducing suicides takes all of us, so won’t you do your part to bring our suicide numbers down to zero?
+The State of Florida Governor’s Challenge to Prevent Suicides Among Service Members, Veterans, and their Families initiative is a team effort with community organizations, state and local agencies, academic institutions and many others working together to reduce suicides in Florida.
+Reducing suicides takes all of us.
+Won’t you do your part to bring our suicide numbers down to zero?
 Get involved; volunteer or partner with us by joining our Five Star Incentive Program today!

 For Emergencies Call 911